You can make a catapult out of Lincoln Logs! Our step-by-step instructions with images will show you exactly how to do it!

-One day, when my son and husband were setting up one of their elaborate log buildings and forts scenes, they decided they needed some catapults so they could shoot at each other’s forts.
+One day, when my son and my husband were setting up one of their elaborate log buildings and forts scenes, they decided they needed some catapults so they could shoot at each other’s forts.

 They set out to build one out of toy logs.
 It turned out great and was a lot of fun to play with.
 I just love activities that get my son learning, as well as playing and having a great time.
+(Be sure to see all of our other activities for boys as well!

 This post may contain affiliate links which means we may receive a small commission, at no cost to you, if you make a purchase through a link.
 All opinions are our own and we share things we think would be of interest to boys.